National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 * **Navigator**: Welcome everyone.
 Today we'd like to review the analytic dataset and next steps in moving the analysis forward.
 * **Informaticist**: Yep.
 I've made a new code workbook in your folder in the project workspace.
 Can you pull it up and we can take a look.
 * **Statistician**: Sure.
 Did you send me the dataset?
 I don't remember seeing an email.
-* **N** Remember, everything has to be done within the secure N3C platform.
+* **N**: Remember, everything has to be done within the secure N3C platform.
 So you won't be doing anything on your local machine.
 It all has to be done within the platform.
 Do you know how to get to the project workspace?
-* **S** ...remind me.
+* **S**: ...remind me.
 * *A few minutes later after a refresher.*
-* **S** Ok, great.
+* **S**: Ok, great.
 I think I get it.
 So it's not that different from using R in RStudio as long as I follow the documentation you sent me.
 I think I can figure that out.
 What happens when I want to share results with the rest of the team?
 Can I send them out?
-* **N** You can add them to a report and share them within the N3C Enclave to those who have access to our project workspace.
+* **N**: You can add them to a report and share them within the N3C Enclave to those who have access to our project workspace.
 If you want to share results outside the platform, you can request any summary results, model output, or plots using the download review process.
 N3C leadership reviews any results before they can be extracted from the Enclave to ensure compliance with the N3C privacy and security expectations.
-* **S** Gotcha.
+* **S**: Gotcha.
 I'll reach out if I have any questions once I get to that point in the process.
 Thanks!

 From here, the statistician can work directly in N3C using R or Python for data analysis.
 After some work figuring out the platform, the statistician has some simple summary statistics to add to a report.
 Within a code workbook, they develop the following code and output to add to a report.